fenggo/FindMole/README.md

 Find molecular structrues or fragments in the energetical matrial trajectories, mainly suport the lammps software

-To use "findmole", you need cite my paper:
+To use "FindMole", you need cite my paper:
     "F. Guo et al., J. Phys.
 Chem.
 A 2012, 116, 3514−3520"